 - Our "Roof Protect" roof cleaner has been extensively field tested to be compatible with RVRoofMagic and does not void the warranty.
 We recommend two cleanings a year.

 - Coated surfaces must be inspected and cleaned bi-annually to maintain reflectivity, maximum longevity and minimize chances of any deterioration of the coating due to environmental factors (such as accumulation of dirt).

 - Before and after cleaning of the surface, it is important to inspect the coating to see if there are any tears or blisters that need repair.

 - If any tears or blisters are found, it is important to document where these are on the surface to see whether they become recurring issues.

 - Pressure Washing: Use a white (40 degree) wide nozzle tip with a maximum 2000 psi pressure washer.
 Start with the tip at 18” off the deck surface and saturate the area with water.
-Generally, “softening” the debris will allow for less chance of damage to the coating.
-Come back to the area and gradually lower the tip to the deck until you see the debris coming off but do not allow the tip to get lower than 6” from the deck.
+Generally, “softening” the debris allows less chance of damage to the coating.
+Come back to the area and gradually lower the tip to the deck until you see the debris coming off, but do not allow the tip to get lower than 6” from the deck.
 Warranties will not be covered on premature erosion related to abrasion caused by excessive pressure.

 - Stains: If coated surface has discolored, consider recoating the roof to refresh it.